Skip to main content

 INS_(Number)

-Personalization field that you can overwrite at any time.
+Personalization field that you can customize as needed.

 Body attachment